 Necessity is the mother of invention, right?

-Or, to say it another way, desperate homeschool mothers sometimes balance a hose on a chair with a rake to occupy the toddler so the other kids can finish their science.
+Or, to say it another way, desperate homeschooling mothers sometimes balance a hose on a chair with a rake to occupy the toddler so the other kids can finish their science.

 Tacky?
 Yes.
 But did the kids finish science?
 Yes.
 Was the toddler happy and engaged?
 Yes.
 Did it cost anything (other than my pride when neighbors raised an eyebrow)?
 No.

 Therefore, in my book the idea was a rousing….

-In our years homeschooling I’ve noticed one quality that permeates the homeschool community.
+In our years homeschooling, I’ve noticed one quality that permeates the homeschooling community.
 (Sometimes it involves gardening supplies but usually not.)
-This quality takes on different forms depending on the goals, needs and personalities of each unique family but the basic common trait is the same.
+This quality takes on different forms depending on the goals, needs, and personalities of each unique family, but the basic common trait is the same.

 Homeschoolers are RESOURCEFUL.

 By definition, parents who choose to home educate have chosen to take their child(ren)’s education into their own hands.
 They’re saying “no” to certain resources (the resources typically provided by public schools) in exchange for time and freedom.
 It’s a trade-off.